Fundamentals of accounting

 Unit 5: Preparing financial statements

-This unit revisits end-of-period adjustments and how they are used to prepare financial statements.
-It also explains how to derive useful information from incomplete records, and how to prepare manufacturing accounts.
+You'll revisit end-of-period adjustments and how they are used to prepare financial statements.
+You'll learn how to derive useful information from incomplete records, and how to prepare manufacturing accounts.

 Unit 6: Essentials of cost and management accounting

-Unit 6 provides an introduction to the basic concepts and principles of management accounting, including cost analysis, accounting control systems and cost bookkeeping.
-This unit also covers the differences between manual and computerised accounting systems.
+You'll be introduced to the basic concepts and principles of management accounting, including cost analysis, accounting control systems and cost bookkeeping.
+You'll also cover the differences between manual and computerised accounting systems.

 Unit 7: Management accounting applications